Is Your Electric Panel a Fire Risk?

 What should I do if I have a Zinsco panel?

-At an assisted living facility, a Great American Loss Prevention consultant scanned a Zinsco panel using his FLIR infrared camera.
+At an assisted living facility, a Great American Loss Prevention consultant scanned a Zinsco panel using his infrared thermal camera.
 When a temperature reading is more than 20 degrees above ambient, we recommend a licensed electrician inspect the panel.
 In this case, the electrician recommended that the facility replace the panel.

-How to Identify a Zinsco Panel
+How can a Zinsco Panel be identified?

 In your electrical panel box, look for any panel labels that say: